SJTU-Thinklab-Det/OHDet_Tensorflow/README.md

     title={R3Det: Refined Single-Stage Detector with Feature Refinement for Rotating Object}, author={Yang, Xue and Liu, Qingqing and Yan, Junchi and Li, Ang and Zhang, Zhiqiang and Yu, Gang}, journal={arXiv preprint arXiv:1908.05612},
     year={2019}
 }

-@article{yang2020scrdet++,
-    title={SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing}, author={Yang, Xue and Yan, Junchi and Yang, Xiaokang and Tang, Jin and Liao, Wenglong and He, Tao}, journal={arXiv preprint arXiv:2004.13316},
-    year={2020}
-}

-@inproceedings{yang2019scrdet,
-    title={SCRDet: Towards more robust detection for small, cluttered and rotated objects}, author={Yang, Xue and Yang, Jirui and Yan, Junchi and Zhang, Yue and Zhang, Tengfei and Guo, Zhi and Sun, Xian and Fu, Kun}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, pages={8232--8241},
-    year={2019}
-}